aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/RDS.md

     You will see contents similar to the lines below.
 The values PASSWORD, USER, and ENDPOINT represent the hard-coded database password, username, and host endpoint.

+        (Note: This code fragment is for illustration only and not intended for copying.)

         #/bin/bash

         # mysql.oldway.sh